sandipgadatia/CODSOFT/TASK01-AI-CHATBOT/README.md

 This is a Pizza Restaurant ChatBot that allows users to place pizza orders according to their preferences and automatically generates a bill based on the orders given to the chatbot.

-Instructions for Running the ChatBot
+Instructions for Running the ChatBot:

  1. Download all the necessary files.